banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ## Server Sent Events/EventSource

 The [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) has been around a while now and enjoys decent browser support - on par with WebSockets.
-It interacts with a server-protocol names [Server Sent Events](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events).
+It interacts with a server-protocol named [Server Sent Events](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events).
 I'll just refer to both as "EventSource" from now on.

 At first glance it looks ideal for the website notification use-case I see being so prevalent.
 It's not a bidrectional stream; it uses only HTTP/1.1 under hood so works with most proxies and load balancers; long-lived connection can send multiple events with low latency; has a mechanism for assigning message ids and sending cursor on reconnect; browser implementations transparently perform reconnects for you.